bilal-700/Multi-threaded-Web-Crawler/README.md

 •	Write: pip install "link of that package"

 How to run the code:
-After successfully installing all the libraries, put all files related to the project into one directory.
-And run using following command:
+After successfully installing all the libraries, put all files related to the project into one directory.\n And run using following command:
 > python main.py